Professional qualifications for property surveyors: all about the APC

-For graduates with no or limited practical experience, the APC must take a minimum of 24 months (during which you must complete a minimum of 400 days’ practical experience).
+For graduates with less than five year's vocational experience, the APC must take a minimum of 24 months.
 If graduates have previously worked in the industry for five years or more, the APC can take less time.

 Most large property firms run two-year graduate training schemes and the aim is that you’ll be ready to sit the final elements of the APC after this.
 However, the RICS allows you to defer the date of your final assessment if you’re not ready.

 It is possible to begin studying for your APC while on a work experience placement, but at least 12 months of study needs to take place while on your graduate training scheme.

 What will I do during the assessment of professional competence?

 - Show evidence that you’ve understood and applied the required competencies in your daily work through filling in RICS records.

 - Have regular meetings with your APC supervisor and coordinator (see 'What will my employer do to help me pass my APC?’).

 - Have completed 96 hours of continuing professional development (CPD) per year while undertaking the APC.

 - Submit a critical summary of the mandatory and technical competencies you have completed.
 There is a 1,500 word count and a 4,000 word count for the mandatory and technical competencies respectively.